UsamaMasood12/Leaderboard/README.md

 Give a ⭐️ if you like this project!

+## Future Features

+- Attach a proper game with this leaderboard.
+- Will store the score of the player from that game.
+- Will try to make more attractive.

 ## Acknowledgments

 - Thanks to everyone who will get time to check this code and sugest any [issue](https://github.com/UsamaMasood12/Leaderboard/issues) to improve the page.